 If you notice side effects of stimulant or nonstimulant drugs but you don’t notice reduced ADHD symptoms, talk to your doctor.
 This can be a sign that your ADHD medication isn’t working.
 Your doctor may need to adjust your dose or have you try a different drug.

 ADHD medications can help put you on track to better focus and emotional control.
 Still, it’s important not to rely just on pills to treat your condition.
 You can make many changes in your day-to-day life that will enhance the effects of medication and leave you feeling your best.
-Try these tips:

-Exercise: Physical activity is a great natural antidote to ADHD symptoms.
+For example, make sure to exercise.
+Physical activity is a great natural antidote to ADHD symptoms.
 Along with keeping your body fit and your heart healthy, exercise increases dopamine and norepinephrine levels in your brain naturally.

-Try therapy: A therapist can help you develop skills and habits to deal with the challenges that arise from having ADHD.
+You can also try therapy.
+A therapist can help you develop skills and habits to deal with the challenges that arise from having ADHD.

-Sleep well: It’s a great feeling to wake up rested and refreshed after a good night’s sleep.
+Finally, sleep well.
+It’s a great feeling to wake up rested and refreshed after a good night’s sleep.
 Not only is your body refreshed, your brain is too.
 Try to establish a healthy sleep routine of at least seven to eight hours per night.

 ADHD is a complex condition that affects people in different ways.
 Seeking treatment through medication can be an important step in controlling your symptoms.
 New medications can take some getting used to.
 Give your body and mind time to adjust to your treatment.
 If you’re still not satisfied with the results you’re getting, talk to your doctor about adjusting your prescription or trying other treatments.